andrewjarkwahwong/dft-electrocatalysis-Janik/README.md

 ## Quantifying the Symmetry Factor as a function of the EDL and electronic properties.
     a.
 Currently in review at Journal of the American Chemical Society.

+Each section of the repo has a readme.MD to further explain the details of the tools available.

 Feel free to contact me (Andrew) for questions or suggestions at ajwongphd@gmail.com or jaw6647@psu.edu.
 You can also contact Dr. Janik at mjj13@psu.edu for any details as well.